 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Very often PUAs are advertised as useful, they supposed to deliver various features, and so on.
-Unfortunately, most of them are designed only to display various ads, cause unwanted redirects and/or collect various data.
-In other words, quite often they do not operate as they were advertised and designed only to help their developers to generate revenue.
+PUAs are often advertised as useful and supposedly deliver various features, however, most display various ads, cause unwanted redirects and collect data.
+They do not operate as advertised and are designed only to help the developers to generate revenue.

 How did adware install on my computer?

-In most cases people download and/or install various PUAs unknowingly.
-They cause it by clicking deceptive ads that are displayed mainly on shady pages and can execute certain scripts or during downloads and/or installations of other programs.
-In other words, when developers distribute PUAs by using a deceptive marketing method called "bundling".
-Simply said, this method is being used to trick people into downloading and/or installing potentially unwanted apps together with other software that they download, install intentionally.
-As a rule, developers include PUAs in various download and/or installation setups and hide information about in their settings like "Custom", "Advanced".
-Not all people check (and change) those settings and that is how they allow for various PUAs to be downloaded and/or installed through setups of wanted programs.
+People download and install PUAs inadvertently when they click deceptive ads (displayed on dubious web pages and execute certain scripts) or during download/installation of other programs - i.e., when developers distribute PUAs using a deceptive marketing method called "bundling".
+This method is used to trick people into downloading and installing potentially unwanted apps together with regular software.
+Generally, developers include PUAs into various download/installation set-ups and hide related information in settings such as "Custom" or "Advanced".
+Many people fail to check and change these settings, thereby allowing various PUAs to be downloaded and installed through the set-ups of required programs.

-It is recommended to download software only from official, trustworthy websites and via direct links.
-Tools, channels like third party downloaders, installers, Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial websites, and so on, should not be used.
-Quite often they are used as tools to trick people into downloading and/or installing more than they wanted.
-Also, we advise not to leave "Advanced", "Custom" and other options/settings of any download and/or installation setup unchecked.
-Those settings often mention offers to download and/or install unwanted apps.
-They can always be declined before finishing download and/or installation process.
-Furthermore, various intrusive ads that are displayed on shady pages), when clicked, open untrustworthy websites should not be clicked.
-It is very common that they either open other untrustworthy sites or cause unwanted downloads, installations.
-And finally, we recommend to uninstall all unwanted, suspicious extensions, add-ons, plug-ins from browser and software of this kind from the operating system.
-Especially if a browser opens shady pages by itself and/or it displays unwanted advertisements.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+You are advised to download software only from official, trustworthy websites and via direct links.
+Tools, channels such as third party downloaders, installers, Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial websites, and so on be avoided should, since they are often used to trick people into downloading/installing additional rogue software.
+Check all "Advanced", "Custom" and other options/settings of the download/installation setup, and decline any offers to download or install unwanted apps before finishing the process.
+Do not click intrusive ads that are displayed on dubious web pages - when clicked, they can open untrusted websites or cause unwanted downloads and installations.
+Uninstall all unwanted, suspicious extensions, add-ons, and plug-ins from the browser and software of this kind from the operating system (especially if the browser opens dubious pages automatically and/or displays unwanted advertisements).
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.